jakebark/jakebark/README.md

-Security Consultant and pizza enthusiast at Amazon Web Services (AWS).
+Security Consultant at Amazon Web Services (AWS).

 My views and personal projects are my own, as are my poor design decisions.